Sinan0333/Movie-Watchlist-Application/README.md

 ## Key Features

 1. **Add Movies**
-    - Users can add movies to their watchlist by providing details such as the movie title, description, release year, and genre.
+    - Users can add movies to their watchlist by providing details such as the movie image, title, description, release year, and genre.
-    - Each movie has a unique identifier.
 2. **Edit Movies**
     - Users can edit the details of movies already in their watchlist.
 3. **Delete Movies**